Foliated norms on fundamental group and homology: Weak Kan property for taut foliations

-As a consequence we have that the intersections $\widetilde{F}\cap \tau_i$, which are n+1 \\ $n-1$-dimensional simplices, fit together (as in the picture of case n+1a) in a standard way, that is: \\ - close to the common vertex $v$ they fit together to $n-1$-dimensional PL-spheres,\\ - there may be leaves which do not intersect all simplices, but they fit together to proper subsets of $n-1$-dimensional PL-spheres.\\ In other words, the foliation of $K$ is precisely the foliation that one would obtain if $K$ were to be embedded into the ${\Bbb R}^n$, foliated by horizontal planes, such that the embedding is linear on each $\tau_i$.
+As a consequence we have that, for each leaf $F$ of $\mathcal{F}$, the leaves $\tilde{\tau}_i^{-1}\left(\widetilde{F}\right)=\tilde{\tau}_i^{-1}\left(F\right)\subset K$, which are (up to homeomorphism) n+1 $(n-1)$-dimensional simplices, fit together (as in the picture of case n+1a) in a standard way, that is: \\ - close to the common vertex $v$ they fit together to $(n-1)$-dimensional continuous spheres,\\ - there may be leaves which do not intersect all simplices, but they fit together to proper subsets of $(n-1)$-dimensional continuous spheres.\\ In other words, the foliation of $K$ is (up to homeomorphism) precisely the foliation that one would obtain if $K$ were to be embedded into the ${\Bbb R}^n$, foliated by horizontal planes, such that the embedding is linear on each $\tau_i$.